Medical Internship for Teenagers in Sri Lanka

 Shadow doctors and nurses as they work

-As a teenage intern in Sri Lanka, your role is strictly observational.
-This means that you’ll shadow doctors and nurses on their rounds and learn by watching what they do.
-You can expect to get involved with activities like this:
+As a teenage intern in Sri Lanka, your role is strictly to observe.
+This means that you’ll shadow doctors and nurses on their rounds and learn by watching as they conduct patient consultations, work on diagnoses and deliver treatments.

 Help with medical outreach programmes

-Hoping to do some hands-on work during your medical internship in Sri Lanka?
-During your time here, you’ll join doctors and nurses at a two-day medical outreach at a community centre.
+You will also get some more practical work experience during your medical internship in Sri Lanka.
+Join doctors and nurses at a two-day medical outreach at a community centre.
 You’ll assist with basic health checks.
-This could involve measuring blood pressure and weighing.
+This could involve measuring blood pressure and weighing people.

 All of your work during the outreach will be supervised.